When can dictionary learning uniquely recover sparse data from subsamples?: Deterministic uniqueness theorem

-This finishes the proof of Theorem \ref{deterministic_Thm} with sparsity $k = 1$.
-Unfortunately, the proof for a general $k$ is considerably more difficult.
-The main trouble is that for $k > 1$, it is nontrivial to produce $P$ and $D$ as in (\ref{permeqn}) using only assumptions (\ref{CSassump}) and (\ref{AaeqBbi}); this is where methods from combinatorics are needed.
+Unfortunately, the proof for larger $k$ is more challenging.
+The difficulty is that in general it is nontrivial to produce $P$ and $D$ as in (\ref{permeqn}) using only assumptions (\ref{CSassump}) and (\ref{AaeqBbi}).
+For this, our main results depend on combinatorial linear algebra.

-Recall the definition of $d_i$ from (\ref{diGrowth}).
-Our first technical ingredient is the following theorem from Ramsey theory.
-A proof can be found in the Appendix.